 "THE CONSERVATIVE SPIRIT & CIVIC GRATITUDE" The American Dream is imperiled today by social breakdown and economic stagnation.
 The first reading for this session emphasizes fidelity to "ancient moorings" and resistance to encroaching statism; the second reminds us of our debts to the past and the need to cultivate a spirit of gratitude and civic obligation.
 Together, they capture the spirit of conservatism as William F. Buckley Jr. understood it.
-READINGS: WFB's "A Growing Spirit of Resistance" from Let Us Talk of Many Things and "The Patrimony and Civic Obligation" from Athwart History.
+READINGS: WFB's "A Growing Spirit of Resistance" from Let Us Talk of Many Things and "The Patrimony and Civic Obligation" from Gratitude.
 Seminar discussion leaders include an array of local nonprofit, academic, and public-policy leaders as well as respected intellectuals from around the country such as Lee Edwards, William Schambra, Christopher Wolfe, John Yoo, and many others.
 In addition, NRI fellows and National Review writers such as Richard Brookhiser, Charles C. W. Cooke, Kathryn Jean Lopez, and others have led sessions.
 For more information about participating in the Burke to Buckley Program, please contact NRI Burke to Buckley Manager Lynn Gibson at lynn@nrinstitute.org or (212) 849-2806.
 To learn more about NRI's other programs, visit www.nrinstitute.org.
 National Review Institute (NRI) was founded by William F. Buckley Jr. in 1991, 36 years after he founded National Review magazine.
-The Institute is a non-profit, 501(c)(3), journalistic think-tank, established to advance the principles Buckley promoted throughout his life and complement the mission of the magazine, including by supporting and promoting NR's best talent.
+The Institute is a non-profit, 501(c)(3), journalistic think tank that preserves and promotes WFB's legacy and advances the principles of a free society through educational and outreach programs.